lmondada/dphil-thesis/content/06_conclusion/_index.md

 study of how the runtime of actual implementations depend on properties of the inputs would be very informative.
-We suspect from anecdotal observations that many assumptions we have imposed can be relaxed with little impact on peformance---conversely, there may be large variations in runtimes for different regimes within the asymptotic guarantees of our results.
+We suspect from anecdotal observations that many assumptions we have imposed can be relaxed with little impact on performance---conversely, there may be large variations in runtimes for different regimes within the asymptotic guarantees of our results.

 Another crucially important question that this thesis has not addressed is the choice of transformation rules.
-Beyond the results of @Xu2022 and @Xu2023 that we have refered to repeatedly throughout this corpus, very recent work by Amy and Lunderville @Amy2025 has present what amounts to the first inroads into hybrid classical-quantum optimisations.
+Beyond the results of @Xu2022 and @Xu2023 that we have referred to repeatedly throughout this corpus, very recent work by Amy and Lunderville @Amy2025 has present what amounts to the first inroads into hybrid classical-quantum optimisations.
 Developing comprehensive transformation rules for hybrid computations would present significant a significant advance